tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-dwc:coordinatePrecicision and dwc:coordinateUncertaintyInMeters (if present) imply a potential displacement of the provided coordinates.
+dwc:coordinatePrecision and dwc:coordinateUncertaintyInMeters (if present) imply a potential displacement of the provided coordinates.
 These two terms can be considered spatial buffers.
 Likewise, country polygons cannot be 100% accurate at all scales (Dooley 2005), so a spatial buffer of the country boundaries is justified.
 When dwc:countryCode=XZ (for High Seas), the coordinate should fall into a marine region out side of the EEZ of any country.
 Taking the spatial buffers into account does however greatly complicate both the logic and the implementation of such Tests.
 The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdq:sourceAuthority.

 [🠱](#indexes-to-the-tests)
 ********************